 Talking with Scott about starting his powerlifting journey and starting to workout in his 50’s was a blast.
 Working out at 50 is not only a huge goal but it can set you on a whole new healthy lifestyle path.
-In this podcast we crush so many myths about fear and crushing goals in your 50’s.
+In this podcast we crush so many myths about fear, crushing goals, and staying healthy at 50.
 There are so many lies that the media and influencers portray that we cover.
 Scott tells us about all the benefits he has experienced on his journey and how great getting fit at 50 can feel.
 He is so passionate about spreading the word to other “old guys” that it is never too late to start working out.
 I talk about mindset and how walking through the fear is the hardest part.
 The fear tells us starting is hard, you will get hurt, and you don’t need it.
 Once you snub out the fear the sky is the limit.

 Use code MindBodyBuild for 10% off Harmonious CBD products.

 Ben Florsheim 0:20

 Welcome back everybody to the mind body build podcast.
 My name is Ben Florsheim, I’m your host and today I’m joined with Scott Coleman.
 Scott Coleman and I have known each other for I think about a year now,

 Yeah, at least and met him through glory cloud coffee, which is a coffee company here in Reno.
 Great coffee.
 He actually brought me over some, some special tea that I asked for awesome.
 It’s just some great tasting tea,

 Actually.
 That’s not where we met.
 Oh, we met at the coffee and commerce with the Chamber of Commerce and I went up to you to rebuke you for being more jacked than me.
 I was devastated.

 I remember you from that because I kept going to those meetings, the like the last Friday of every month or whatever it was, and you were still showing up to

 Scott Coleman 1:04

 I was supplying the drinks.
 Yeah, the coffee.
 Yeah,